bitrix24/b24restdocs/api-reference/landing/types.md

 - Main:
   - PAGE (from Home Page) - regular sites.
-  - STORE - shops.
+  - STORE - stores.
-  - SMN - sites used in the Sites24 section in the administrative area of the BUS.
+  - SMN - sites used in the Sites24 section in the administrative area in the ERP.

 - Additional:
   - KNOWLEDGE – knowledge bases.
-  - GROUP – knowledge bases of social network groups.
+  - GROUP – knowledge bases for social network groups.

 Currently, the extension of types is not supported.